t0thkr1s/allsafe/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-for-android.svg)](https://github.com/t0thkr1s/)
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://github.com/t0thkr1s/)

 Allsafe is an intentionally vulnerable application that contains various vulnerabilities.
-Unlike other vulnerable Android apps, this one is less like a CTF and more like a real-life application that uses modern libraries and technologies making it more relevant.
+Unlike other vulnerable Android apps, this one is less like a CTF and more like a real-life application that uses modern libraries and technologies.
 Additionally, I have included some Frida based challenges for you to explore.
 Have fun and happy hacking!

 #### Useful Frida Scripts